 The purpose of this subsection is not only to allow the department to determine whether there has been a transfer in violation of Section 203(a), but also to allow it to assist the parent, guardian, or individual with whom the child has been place for adoption.
 In some cases that assistance might involve counseling of the parent, guardian, or individual and the child.
-In others it might involve advice and assistance in utilizing using the legitimate means of transferring custody of a child as specified in Section 203(a).
+In others it might involve advice and assistance in utilizing the legitimate means of transferring custody of a child as specified in Section 203(a).
 2. In many instances when children are adopted or placed through an intercountry adoption, the child's country of origin asks the United States Department of State to inform it if custody of the child has been transferred in an unregulated custody transfer.
 To facilitate the Department of State in this regard, subsection (b) requires the department of child protection, if it conducts a home visit under Section 204(a), to provide a copy of its report on the welfare of the child and an assessment on the plan for permanent placement of the child to the Department.
 At the time of the drafting of this act, the appropriate office within the Department of State to which the report should be submitted is the Office of Children's Issues, Bureau of Consular Affairs.
 3. Subsection (c) is intended to make clear that regardless of the other provisions of this article which give wide latitude to the custody transfer decisions of the parent, guardian, or individual with whom the child has been placed for adoption, the department of child protection may nonetheless take appropriate action to protect the child from harm.
 Section 205.
-Prohibited Soliciting or Advertising

-- 32 (a) A person may not solicit or advertise with the intent to: - (1) find a person to which to make a transfer of custody in violation of Section - 34 203(a); - 35 (2) locate a child for a transfer of custody in violation of Section 203(b); or - 36 (3) act as an intermediary in a transfer of custody in violation of Section 203(b). - 37 (b) Violation of this section is a [insert class of offense]. - Legislative Note: In subsection (b), the state should insert the degree or level of offense the state - 39 chooses.
+Prohibited Advertising (a) A person may not solicit or advertise with the intent to: (1) find a person to which to make a transfer of custody in violation of Section 203(a); (2) locate a child for a transfer of custody in violation of Section 203(b); or (3) act as an intermediary in a transfer of custody in violation of Section 203(b). (b) Violation of this section is a [insert class of offense].
+Legislative Note: In subsection (b), the state should insert the degree or level of offense the state chooses.
+Comments 1.
+Since child custody transfers that would violate Section 203 are not made to family members or family-like individuals, usually no preexisting personal connection or relationship exists between a parent and a person to whom a transfer will be made.
+To arrange such a transfer, accomplished by some form of solicitation or advertising.

-1 Comments

-1. Since child custody transfers that would violate Section 203 are not made to family members or family-like individuals, (see Section 202), usually no preexisting personal connection or relationship exists between a parent and a person to whom a transfer will be made.
-To arrange such a transfer it is, therefore, it is usually necessary to search for and locate an interested party.
-That search might be accomplished by some form of solicitation or advertising.

 That advertising might involve use of the Internet through which a parent places advertisements or notices stating that the parent is seeking to transfer custody of a child.
-However, other forms of communication might also be used, such as newspaper advertisements or announcements.